galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## A bit about Maven

 <a href="http://maven.apache.org" target="_blank">Maven</a> is an Open Source build automation tool, initially created in 2003 and part of the Apache Software Foundation.
 You do not explicitly need to install it, the Galasa plugin downloads and installs it silently during its own installation and configuration.
-In extremely rare situations, this might not happen - just drop a message in our <a href="https://galasa.slack.com" target="_blank"> Galasa Slack</a> workspace if you sense this is the case, and we'll help you out. (<a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank">Register to join</a> first if you're not yet a member).
-In any case, if you have run any of the SimBank tests, you are already past this hurdle.

 If you have already installed Maven as part of some other software project, no action is needed.

 Maven is _opinionated_, which means that you need to comply with its expectations about how a project and its directories should be organised.
 When you create a Maven project, you should use the generated structure.